jeonpierre/Azure-Database-Migration/README.md

 Confirgure a Georeplication for Production Database.

-6.1 - Setup Geo Replication in Azure SQL Database
+6.1 - Setup Geo Replication in Azure SQL Database Begin by setting up geo-replication for your production Azure SQL Database.
+This process involves creating a synchronized replica of your primary database.

+This replica will reside on a separate SQL server located in a different geographical region from your primary database server.
+This geographical separation is crucial as it bolsters redundancy and resilience, minimizing shared risks.

 6.2 - Test Failover and Failback
+Simulate real-world challenges by orchestrating a planned failover to the secondary region.
+This act transitions operations to the secondary copy.
+Evaluate the availability and data consistency of the failover database.

+Afterward, perform a failback to the primary region, demonstrating the cyclical nature of your failover strategy.

 # Milestone 7 - Microsoft Entra Directory Integration

+7.1 Confirgure Microsoft Entra ID for Azure SQL Database Begin by enabling Microsoft Entra ID authentication for the SQL Server that hosts your Azure SQL production database.
+This steps integrates Microsoft Entra ID as a trusted identity provider, allowing users to authenticating using their Microsoft Entra credentials.

+Subsequently, choose an Microsoft Entra admin who holds privileged permissions within your Azure SQL Database environment.
+This admin will have authority over user management and access control.
+Ensure that you can establish a connection to the production database using Microsoft Entra credentials within Azure Data Studio.

+7.2 - Create Database Reader User
+Begin by generating a new user account in Microsoft Entra ID, which will serve as your DB Reader user.

+In Azure Data Studio, ensure that you're connected to the production database using the Microsoft Entra admin credentials.
+Proceed to assign the db_datareader role to the previously created DB Reader User.
+This role provides the user with read-only privileges.

+Reconnect to your production database using Azure Data Studio and the credentials of the new DB Reader AD user.
+Test out the permissions of the user to ensure the correct role has been assigned to this user.